StoyPenny/activity-weather/README.md

    ```
 4. Start the development server: `npm run dev`

+#### Node Version Note
+This project uses Vite 7.1.2 and @vitejs/plugin-react 5.0.0, which require Node.js ^20.19.0 or >=22.12.0.
+If you're on Node 20.15.1 (or similar), you may see `EBADENGINE` warnings during `npm install`, but the install will succeed.

+**Are these warnings concerning?** Not critically if using Docker for development (recommended), as the container uses `node:20-alpine` (latest Node 20.x, typically >=20.17.0, which should be compatible).
+However, running `npm run dev` or `npm run build` directly on host may cause runtime issues due to missing features in older Node versions.

+**Easy Fix Options:**
+1. **Update Host Node.js**: Upgrade to Node 20.19+ via [nodejs.org](https://nodejs.org/) or your package manager (e.g., `nvm install 20.19.0` if using nvm).
+2. **Use Docker Exclusively**: Run `docker-compose --profile dev up --build` to isolate the environment and avoid host Node issues.
+3. **Downgrade Vite**: If host upgrade isn't feasible, pin to Vite 6.x in package.json (e.g., `"vite": "^6.0.0"`, `"@vitejs/plugin-react": "^4.3.1"`), then `npm install`.
+This avoids the Node requirement but may miss newer features.

+For production deploys, ensure the build environment meets the Node requirements.

 ### Docker Setup

 For easy deployment and running on different machines, this project includes Docker support.